Arrow icon

 • In severe cases, there are signs associated with damage to the nervous system that indicate damage to the facial nerves (such as symptoms of paralysis or inability to blink).

-If you think that your dog may be affected by an ear infection, it is very important that you talk to a pet expert or go to the veterinarian as soon as possible, since the ear infection begins with a pathogenic colonization and inflammation of the external auditory canal, but if it is not treated in time, it can affect the middle and inner ear, causing irreversible damage to the eardrum.
+If you suspect that your dog may have an ear infection, it is crucial that you consult a pet expert or veterinarian as soon as possible.
+The ear infection begins with a pathogenic colonization and inflammation of the external auditory canal, but if not treated promptly, it can affect the middle and inner ear, causing irreversible damage to the eardrum.

-Conventional veterinary treatment will be carried out using antibiotics (in the case of a bacterial infection) or antifungals (in the case of a fungal infection), these medications will generally be administered topically, but in severe cases they can also be administered orally, thus increasing the chances of side effects appearing.
+Conventional veterinary treatment will involve antibiotics (for bacterial infections) or antifungals (for fungal infections).
+These medications are generally administered topically, but in severe cases, they can also be administered orally, thus increasing the chances of side effects.

-However, if you prefer to use a more natural solution, we will talk about it in the next section.
-If the ear infection is caught and treated early, it will probably go away quickly.
+However, if you prefer a more natural solution, we will discuss it in the next section.
+If the ear infection is caught and treated early, it will likely resolve quickly.

 • Tea tree essential oil.
-It is an ideal remedy for any type of infection, whether caused by bacteria or fungi.
-If the ear does not have injuries, we can directly apply 2 or 3 drops, each day.
-On the other hand, if the ear has injuries, we will mix the essential oil of the tea tree with sweet almond oil, adding 20 drops of essential oil in half a glass of sweet almond oil.
-We will apply 5 drops of this mixture daily.
+Ideal for any type of infection, whether caused by bacteria or fungi.
+If the ear does not have injuries, apply 2 or 3 drops directly each day.
+If the ear has injuries, mix the tea tree essential oil with sweet almond oil, adding 20 drops of essential oil in half a glass of sweet almond oil.
+Apply 5 drops of this mixture daily.

 • Application of hot pads.
-Topical heat acts as a vasodilator, this reduces inflammation and pain very quickly.
-In addition, by dilating the blood vessels, the irrigation of the tissues is improved and an easier recovery is promoted.
-We will soak a cotton cloth with hot water and after wringing out the excess water, we will gently press on our pet's ear, we will apply these pads several times a day.
+Topical heat acts as a vasodilator, reducing inflammation and pain quickly.
+By dilating the blood vessels, the irrigation of the tissues is improved, promoting easier recovery.
+Soak a cotton cloth with hot water and after wringing out the excess water, gently press on your pet's ear.
+Apply these pads several times a day.

 • Garlic maceration.
-We will crush two cloves of garlic and pour them into a hermetically sealed jar with olive oil, then we will leave it to rest overnight.
-The next day we will strain the mixture and add 5 drops of this preparation in the ear of our dog, we will administer it daily.
+Crush two cloves of garlic and pour them into a hermetically sealed jar with olive oil, then leave it to rest overnight.
+The next day, strain the mixture and add 5 drops of this preparation in the ear of your dog daily.

 • Aloe vera.
-Pure aloe vera juice is ideal for protecting our pet's ear canal.
-In addition, applied topically, it reduces inflammation and relieves pain due to its emollient action.
-We will apply it directly to our dog's ear at least 2 times a day.
+Pure aloe vera juice is ideal for protecting your pet's ear canal.
+Applied topically, it reduces inflammation and relieves pain due to its emollient action.
+Apply it directly to your dog's ear at least 2 times a day.

 • Homemade antiseptic solution.
-Mix equal parts hydrogen peroxide, water and apple cider vinegar.
-With this solution we will soak a cotton swab and proceed to clean the affected ears.
-It is important that you make sure that the liquid does not enter the ear, as this could worsen ear pain in dogs.
+Mix equal parts hydrogen peroxide, water, and apple cider vinegar.
+Soak a cotton swab in this solution and clean the affected ears.
+Ensure that the liquid does not enter the ear, as this could worsen ear pain in dogs.
 This type of antiseptic solution is used especially when the ear infection is external.

 • Ear checks.
-Check your dog's ears regularly for developing problems.
+Regularly check your dog's ears for developing problems.
 Smell is usually the most obvious change.

 • Ear cleaning.
-We should clean the dog's ears frequently with an antiseptic solution for veterinary use.
+Clean your dog's ears frequently with an antiseptic solution for veterinary use.

 • Dry ears.
-It is important to prevent excessive humidity, therefore, properly dry your dog's ears after bathing it and prevent it from spending long periods in the water.
-If your dog is prone to ear infections, it is advisable to insert a cotton swab into its ears before bathing it to prevent excessive water entry.
+Prevent excessive humidity by properly drying your dog's ears after bathing it and preventing it from spending long periods in the water.
+If your dog is prone to ear infections, insert a cotton swab into its ears before bathing to prevent excessive water entry.

 • Trim excessive hair around the ears.
 Furry ears are usually very warm and moist, a perfect environment for bacteria and yeast to overgrow.
 Trimming the hair a bit can help get air into the ears.
 Always consult with a pet expert first.

 • Treat skin conditions.
-The inside of your dog's ears are lined with skin, so the overall health of the skin is particularly important when it comes to preventing infections.
+The inside of your dog's ears are lined with skin, so overall skin health is particularly important when it comes to preventing infections.

 • Balanced diet.
-Give your pet a balanced diet, in this way you will keep its immune system in an optimal state.
+Give your pet a balanced diet to keep its immune system in an optimal state.

-For more information, talk to one of our Pet Experts and get customized advice by submitting a request in our Mavyn app or Mavyn Pet page.
+For more information, talk to one of our Pet Experts and get customized advice by submitting a request in our Mavyn website.